FOR THE LORD’S SAKE, PEOPLE… STOP!

 A word of caution here: New York is not like the rest of the world.
 In New York State, the Supreme Court is a trial court, the Supreme Court Appellate Division is the court of appeals, and the Court of Appeals is the supreme court.
 There – isn’t that easy?
-So the next time someone claims to be on the New York Supreme Court, just say, “yeah, you and a thousand other judges.”
+So the next time someone claims to sit on the New York Supreme Court, just say, “yeah, you and a thousand other judges.”

 Today’s decision involved a party wall, hardly a matter of importance to most folks.
 But the principle is an important one.
 Trespass is one of those common law torts (consider a tort to be a “wrong”) that can be committed all to easily.
 You don’t have to intend to commit a trespass.
 All you have to do is intend to step where you step.
 So if you trip on the sidewalk and fall onto someone’s front lawn, it’s not a trespass, but if you step off the sidewalk to avoid a puddle, it is.